 Challenges and Collaborations: Scaling Up for Industrial Production

-While these developments showcase the proof-of-principle for coal-derived carbon layers in two-dimensional devices, the next challenge lies in demonstrating their scalability for industrial production.
-Collaborations with industry partners, including Taiwan Semiconductor, are underway to develop a fabrication process that can be implemented on a large scale.
+While these developments show the promise of coal-derived carbon layers in two-dimensional devices, the next challenge is proving their scalability for industrial production.
+To address this, the team is working with industry partners like Taiwan Semiconductor.
+Together, they aim to create a fabrication process that can be scaled up for large-scale application, bringing this innovative technology closer to widespread adoption.

 Conclusion: A Quantum Leap – Transforming Coal for Nanoelectronics